On Generalized Uncertainty Principle: The function

-It is this function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ that contains UV/IR mixing which is resolved if our remark of the factorization holds.
-In this case our theorem implies the existance of perturbative stringy $ \alpha \prime $ corrections.
-Moreover, the relationship to string theory is realized by the T-duality symmetry: $ R \leftrightarrow \frac{\alpha \prime}{R} $; where string theory does not distinguish large radius spacetime from the other small radius spacetime, see \cite{AshokeSen} for a review of non perturbative string theory.
-The fractal structure of spacetime is a crucial question in any theory of quantum gravity.
-Actually, the idea of scaling property can be generalized for certain non abelian discrete groups $ \Gamma $ in a geometric model by considering a set of equivalence classes of unitary irreducible representations $ \widehat{\Gamma} $ of a finitely generated discrete group $ \Gamma $.
-The structure of this dual object $ \widehat{\Gamma} $ can be analyzed from an algebraic and measure theoretic point of view by choosing the dimension d of the manifold and the number of generators $ r $ of $ \Gamma $ independently from each other, in contrast to the usual Schr\"odinger operator case.
-Futhermore, there exists generating spectral gaps in an abstract geometric situation.
-In particular, let $ \mathcal N $ be a non-compact Riemannian covering manifold with a discrete isometric group $ \Gamma $ with the Laplacian $ \Delta_{ \mathcal N } $ such that the quotient $ \frac{ \mathcal N}{\Gamma} $ is a compact manifold.
-Then minimum/maximum principle implies that $ \exists $ a finite number of spectral gaps for the operator $ \Delta_{\mathcal N} $ associated with a suitable class of manifolds $ \mathcal N $ with non abelian covering transformation groups $ \Gamma $ \cite{FernandoPost1},\cite{FernandoPost2}.
-Quantum mechanics requires a functional average over all possible equivalence classes of metrics and it is in this way how the effective dimension of spacetime is measured which has been shown by Nottale that quantum mechanics ”arises” from the fractal nature of particle trajectories\cite{L.NottaleIJMP},\cite{L.Nottale}.\\
+The function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ resolves the UV/IR mixing problem in the cases when our remark given in the previous section on the factorization of $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ holds.
+In this case, we find the existence of perturbative stringy $ \alpha^{\prime} $ corrections.
+Moreover, the string theory relationship is realized as the $T$-duality symmetry, \textit{viz.} $ R \leftrightarrow \frac{\alpha^{\prime}}{R} $.
+At this length scale, the string theory does not distinguish a large radius spacetime from the dual small radius spacetime.
+In this concern, Ref. \cite{AshokeSen} offers an interesting review of nonperturbative symmetries in string theory.
+On the other hand, the fractal structure of spacetime manifold turns out to be a crucial question in any theory of the quantum gravity.
+Subsequently, the notion of scaling properties can be generalized for certain non abelian discrete groups $ \Gamma $.
+In the geometric model of gravity, this is achieved by considering a set of equivalence classes of the unitary irreducible representations $ \widehat{\Gamma} $ of a finitely generated discrete group $ \Gamma $.
+From the viewpoints of measure theory, the algebraic structures of the corresponding dual $ \widehat{\Gamma} $ are governed by the dimension $d$ of the manifold and the number of the underlying generators $ r $ of the $ \Gamma $.
+In contrast to the standard Schr\"odinger operators, such structures can be independently analyzed from the one and the other.
+In an abstract geometric situation, the properties of the $ \widehat{\Gamma} $ show that there exists a set of generating spectral gaps in the theory.
+In particular, let $ \mathcal N $ be a non-compact Riemannian covering manifold and $ \Gamma $ be the corresponding discrete isometry group, then there exists the Laplacian $ \Delta_{ \mathcal N } $ such that the quotient $ \frac{ \mathcal N}{\Gamma} $ is a compact manifold.
+For a suitable class of manifolds $ \mathcal N $ possessing a nonabelian covering transformation groups $ \Gamma $, the principle of the minimum and maximum scales implies that there exists a set of finitely many gaps in the spectra of the operator $ \Delta_{\mathcal N} $ \cite{FernandoPost1},\cite{FernandoPost2}.
+In this way, the quantum mechanical behavior is obtained by the functional average over all possible equivalence classes of the metrices.
+Consequently, such a consideration leads to the notion of an effective dimension of the spacetime.
+As introduced in Refs. \cite{LNottaleIJMP1},\cite{LNottaleIJMP2},\cite{LNottale}, the corresponding quantum mechanical measurement arises from the fractal nature of the particle trajectories.